bressler95tops/bookdebug/Open-Science-101/Module_2/Lesson_2/readme.md

 In this activity, you will search for a DOI for a data set or piece of software that you use, and you will then use the DOI website to “resolve” the DOI name.
 By "resolving", this means that you will be taken to the information about the product designated by that particular DOI.

 1. Find the DOI for a dataset or software you use often.
-   1. This should be listed either in the citation file, or in the website where that data/software is published.
+   1. This should be listed either in the citation file, or on the website where that data/software is published.
    2. If you can’t find a DOI, you can instead locate the DOI listed on this page: https://asdc.larc.nasa.gov/project/CERES/CERES_EBAF-TOA_Edition4.1
 2. Go to https://www.doi.org/ and scroll down to the bottom of the page to "TRY RESOLVING A DOI NAME".